 The recipe for the marinade was adapted with a couple of changes from the book called Flavorize: Great Marinades, Injections, Brines, Rubs, and Glazes.
 There are many really interesting recipes in the book that I want to try, but this one caught my eye.
 I was not wrong.

 When preparing this marinade it’s best to blend all ingredients together in a blender.
 This will help prevent separation of oil and make the marinade velvety smooth.

 The recipe provides enough marinade for about 2-3 pounds of chicken meat: 1 whole chicken, 4 chicken breasts, about 10 chicken thighs, etc. Coat pieces of chicken with the marinade and refrigerate for at least 4 hours.

-This grilled chicken marinade has a relatively thick consistency and needs time to penetrate the meat.
+This marinade has a relatively thick consistency and needs time to penetrate the meat.
 Overnight marination will give you even better flavor penetration and distribution inside the meat.
 Best of all, marinate the night before and cook the next afternoon, leaving the meat to marinate up 24 hours.
 This way all you have to do is remove the meat from the fridge and grill it when you come back from work.
 And you will get the best possible flavor.